UCF/terraform-aws-apprunner-mysql/README.md

 10. Go to the apprunner folder (`cd ../apprunner`)

-11. Run `tofu init` and then `tofu apply` to set up the App Runner services
+11. Run `tofu init` and then `tofu apply` to set up the App Runner IAM

+12. Go to the service sub-folder (`cd /service`)

+13. Run 'tofu init' and then 'tofu apply' to set up the App Runner services